alastair87/alastair87.github.io/content/film-tv/welcome.md

 ---
-title: "Welcome to Film & TV"
+title: "Welcome to Media Lens"
 date: 2025-08-29
 draft: false
-description: "Introduction to the Film & TV section"
+description: "Introduction to the Media Lens section"
-tags: ["introduction", "film", "tv"]
+tags: ["introduction", "media", "analysis"]
-categories: ["Film & TV"]
+categories: ["Media Lens"]
 ---

-This is the first post in the Film & TV section.
+This is the first post in the Media Lens section.
 Here you can expect to find:

-- Movie reviews and recommendations
+- Deep analytical essays on films and TV shows
-- TV show discussions
+- Structural analysis of the entertainment industry
-- Analysis of cinematography and storytelling
+- Framework-based approaches to understanding media
-- Industry news and commentary
+- Cultural critique and narrative analysis

 Stay tuned for more content!